segfault24/esiclient/EsiClient/docs/UniverseApi.md

 # **postUniverseNames**
 > List&lt;PostUniverseNames200Ok&gt; postUniverseNames(ids, datasource)

-Get names and categories for a set of ID&#39;s
+Get names and categories for a set of IDs

 Resolve a set of IDs to names and categories.
-Supported ID&#39;s for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types.  ---
+Supported ID&#39;s for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types, Factions  ---

 ### Example
 ```java